Jayslen/Kanban-task-management-frontend/README.md

 - Local mode to save data in the browser's local storage.
 - Responsive design for mobile, tablet and desktop.
 - Authentication system with registration and login.
+- Playwright tests for login and board management.

 ## Technologies used
 - TypeScript